yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/readme.md

 - Anyone looking to reduce manual configuration in Intune by using the Graph API.

 ## High level steps
 The table below outlines the key steps for deploying MDE on macOS using Intune.
-Click each link for detailed instructions:
+Click each section link for detailed instructions:

 | No | Section | Desctiption |
 | ------ | ------ | ------ |